Valarie Bell, Primary Instructor

 “Bloom where you are planted.”
 Sierra, probably

-Jessica Bell grew up in the floral industry, the daughter of two experienced floral designers.
+Jessica Reid grew up in the floral industry, the daughter of two experienced floral designers.
 As a child, playing with flowers was an

 after-school activity that quickly became a full time job each summer.
 Paid with candy, Oasis bricks and spare flowers, she learned the trade early and thoroughly.
 As she grew, she took on greater responsibilities with Event Design Group, first learning to green and fill arrangements but graduating at the age of 8 to building complete floral centerpieces used by the monolithic company.